Menu Close

 Russian Fort in Hawaii?!

-At the end of the 18th/early 19th century, Russia was trying to get into the expansion game to compete with European nations.
+At the end of the 18th/early 19th century, Russia tried to join the expansion race to compete with European nations.
 In 1799, Emperor Paul I created the nation’s first joint-stock company, a publicly funded venture where shareholders invest in the organization.
 This group was called the “Russian-American Company” and the goal was trade and colonization.

 Within 5 years of its founding, the Russian-American Company (RAC) had established a thriving capital in New Archangel, which is present-day Sitka, Alaska.
-Naval labor in Russia was difficult to find, as the nation was still operating under a system of serfdom, which kept peasants tied to the land and unavailable or incapable of becoming sailors quickly or easily.
-As a result, Native people in the area were forcibly conscripted for three year terms to hunt sea otters and provide the RAC with lucrative pelts and other goods for trading.
+Naval labor in Russia was difficult to find, as the nation was still operating under a system of serfdom.
+This system kept peasants tied to the land and unavailable (or incapable) of becoming sailors quickly or easily.
+As a result, the RAC forced Native people to join their navy for three year terms to hunt sea otters and provide the RAC with lucrative pelts and other goods for trading.

 Flag of the Russian-American Company (1806), Wikimedia Commons